Work to transform Trefusis Park into a green solution to nearby flooding issues started in April 2025.

 Why this flooding is an issue

-- Road closures and disruption to local businesses
+- Flooding causes road closures and disruption to local businesses and schools

 How the flood relief scheme will improve the lives of people in the local area

-- Less likelihood of flooded properties in vulnerable streets, so residents at risk will feel safer
+- Less likelihood of flooded residential properties, so residents at risk will feel safer

 - Roads and pavements less likely to be closed because of flood water

-- An improved local park with new trees and plants, creating a richer habitat for wildlife and more opportunities to connect with nature
+- An improved local park with new trees, plants, and a new amenity pond, creating a richer habitat for wildlife and more opportunities to connect with nature